 The Acana name is a mix of the words ‘Alberta’ and ‘Canada’ and it was Champion’s first branded product.
 It turned 25 years old in 2016 but has been a premium pet food since its inception due to its high-quality.
 Acana is well known as a premium dog food for boxer owners, and it’s one of our favorites for the breed.

 Orijen launched later in 2005, and it is an intentional misspelling of the Latin word ‘Origin’, and it is pronounced the same way.
 Champion states that their brand embodies the meaning of the word, as it nourishes dogs as nature intended to.

-Champion is a world leader in terms of quality and market share, and although not nearly as big as the likes of Purina and Royal Canin, they do challenge them for a big slice of the international market as well as the home turf in Canada and the USA.
+Champion is a world leader in terms of quality and market share.
+While they are not nearly as big as the likes of Purina and Royal Canin, Orijen generally gets positive reviews.
+They are also challenging these bigger brands for a big slice of the international market as well as the home turf in Canada and the USA.
 They both pride themselves on the fact they create, cook and package inhouse and never outsource.
 This means that they can be certain what goes into their products and have full control over the production line, from inception to customer delivery.
 They are also commonly compared to other brands like Taste of the Wild and premium options like Fromm.